marcglasberg/i18n_extension/README.md

 }
 ```

+The locale you pass in the `Translations` factory is called the **default locale**.
+For example, in `Translations.byText('en-US')` the default locale is `en-US`.
+The string inside your `Text` widget should be in the language of that locale.

 The above example shows a single translatable string, translated to American English,
 Brazilian Portuguese, general Spanish, French and German.